davidhbrown/RealTimeClockDS1307/README.md

+## Obsolete

+Please know that I created this class for a one-off project before I really knew how to use Git or how to support my code as an open-source contribution.
+Consequently, other users quite appropriately forked it and you will find more up-to-date (i.e., actually usable) equivalents elsewhere.

 My goal in creating yet another DS1307 library was to provide easy access to some of the other functions I needed from the chip, specifically its square wave output and its battery-backed RAM.